Willow, white, Salix alba L. hero image

 Botanical description Willow, Salix alba L.

-Large tree that also occurs as a shrub, forming a taproot, with a broad-growing central root system at a later age.
-The bark is rough and grey-brown, often deeply grooved at a later age.
+Willow is a large tree that sometimes appears as a shrub.
+It is taproot-forming, with a wide-growing central root system at a later age.
+The bark is rough and grey-brown and often becomes deeply grooved when it gets older.
+The branches are ascending from the trunk and remain flexible for a long time.

-The branches are rising upwards from the trunk and remain flexible for a long time.
-The young branches, which are orange-brown in colour, are extremely flexible and therefore extremely suitable for use in, for example, woven baskets.
-That’s where the nickname Whip Tree comes from.
+The young branches, which are orange-brown in colour, are extremely flexible and therefore suitable for processing in, for example, woven baskets.
+That is where the nickname whip tree comes from.

 Interesting facts